EdgeVPN/ipop-project.github.io/_pages/configbasics.md

        valid_lft forever preferred_lft forever
 ```

 For this deployment, you need to configure the IP4 address of the node, and PrefixLen to match the subnet your virtual network uses.
-In the example below, we configure a 24-bit subnet, and IP4 address 10.10.10.1 for Linux bridge _evio_.
+In the example below, we configure a 24-bit subnet, and IP4 address 10.10.100.1 for Linux bridge _app_.
 Additional parameters under "BoundedFlood" configure various timeouts used by the node - please refer to the complete configuration documentation for more information.

 ```
   "BridgeController": {
     "BoundedFlood": {
-      "OverlayId": "MyTest",
       "LogDir": "/var/log/evio/",
       "LogFilename": "bf.log",
       "LogLevel": "INFO",
-      "BridgeName": "evio",
-      "DemandThreshold": "100M",
-      "FlowIdleTimeout": 60,
-      "FlowHardTimeout": 60,
-      "MulticastBroadcastInterval": 60,
       "MaxBytes": 10000000,
-      "BackupCount": 2,
+      "BackupCount": 10,
+      "TrafficAnalysisInterval": 10,
       "ProxyListenAddress": "",
       "ProxyListenPort": 5802,
+      "Overlays": {
+        "MyTest": {
+          "DemandThreshold": "10M",
+          "FlowIdleTimeout": 60,
-      "MonitorInterval": 60,
+          "FlowHardTimeout": 60,
-      "MaxOnDemandEdges": 0
+          "MaxOnDemandEdges": 3
+        }
+      }
     },
     "Overlays": {
       "MyTest": {